poissonconsulting/universals/README.md

 ## Inspiration

-The `universals` package is heavily inspired by the [`generics`](https://github.com/r-lib/generics) package.
+The `universals` package was inspired by the [`generics`](https://github.com/r-lib/generics) package.

 ## Contribution